VW's finance chief set to become new chairman

 Shares in Volkswagen rose on the news, trading up 2.7 percent at 167.50 euros by 1506 GMT but still underperforming a 3.2 percent-stronger German DAX .GDAXI.

-Wolfsburg-based Volkswagen chose an internal candidate who understands the complexities of the relationship between labor unions, investors, major shareholder Lower Saxony and the Porsche-Piech clan.
+Wolfsburg-based Volkswagen chose an internal candidate who understands the complexities of the relationship between labour unions, investors, major shareholder Lower Saxony and the Porsche-Piech clan.

 Appointing an external chairman would have caused more unrest than stability, according to the source familiar with the company's thinking.